bolderbrush10/SearchlightAssault/programmer-notes.md

 I think we still want the structure of the turret to belong to the player force..
 Maybe we have it spawn a hidden entity that does all the actual attacking?
 The hidden entity can inherit the messy forces, and the "real" turret does nothing but suck up electricity.

+-- Q) Why don't we just have the one entity?
+-- A) Because we want to assign the searchlight-base to the player force and the searchlight-attack-entity to be a foe of the turtle's force

 Crash testing:
 Action at time: